 With the likes of Dorthy Perkins and Topshop on the brink of collapse, what can governments do to stimulate spending in the areas which need it the most?
 One country may have already found the solution.
 Having a considerable percentage of the population (800 million) already using cashless payments (annually breaching the $500 trillion threshold), and figureheads like Jack [...]

 Lockdown 1.0 was a golden opportunity to learn some new skills, move out of comfort zones and into new realms of personal projects.
-Hedgehogs are the first thing which springs to mind, right?
-Maybe not, but I decided to set up a Raspberry Pi to capture if the hedgehogs we'd rescued were getting the hedgehog food they were being [...]
+The Brief Set up a night vision camera in the garden to be able to ascertain if: The rescue hedgehogs were coming back; and If a cat was eating the hedgehog food. [...]

 "Never ask a question you didn't know the answer too".
 The first rule I was taught in advocacy at law school.
 Sometimes it can be one of the biggest allies in getting through meetings, a fact championed by my colleague Jamie Griffiths when we were delivering the incredible Enterprise Product, "Playmaker" at Reading Room.
 As a project lead, preparation is [...]